Espresso Brownies

 Notes

-- Gluten-free flour: I like King Arthur Gluten-Free All-Purpose Flour.
-Not all gluten-free flours are created equal.
+- Gluten-free flour: To make these gluten free, King Arthur Gluten-Free All-Purpose Flour works very well.
+Keep in mind, not all gluten-free flours are created equal.
 You may experience different baking results depending on the gluten-free flour blend you choose.

 - Measuring flour: Aside from using a scale, the best way to measure flour is to spoon it into your measuring cup and then level it off with the back of a knife.
 This helps prevent packing in too much flour, which can make your baked goods dry.